OCFL/extensions/docs/0003-hashed-n-tuple-trees.md

 ### Example 1

-This example demonstrates what the OCFL storage hierarchy looks like when using this extension's default configuration.
+This example demonstrates what the OCFL storage hierarchy looks like when using the default configuration.

 #### Parameters